utharper/sourcemod-hl2dm/README.md

 - Makes players default to the police model if they are on Team Combine (no more bright white combine models)
 - Stops clients from activating the (broken) spectator menu
 - Disables spectator sprinting
+- Removes the (pointless) alternative-third-person spec mode, now there is only one 3rd person view.
 - Fixes the 1 health bug when spectating players (now the health value updates as expected)
 - Fixes prop gravity (without this fix, props retain the gravity from the previous map)
 - Fixes mp_falldamage not having any affect